nclifton/fmapts/readme.md

 and setup the .env file, ... and created the application key,  and yarn and yarn dev.

 ### the .env file
-The only thing in the ,env file you need to know about is the ATLAS_KEY, it needs to be setup with the developer key. the example has it in there, not sure if it should, but it lets the Dockerfile build a working image without having to specify it somehow.
-(I'll look into doing that via the docker run command).
+The only thing in the `.env` file you need to know about is `ATLAS_KEY`, it needs to be setup with the ATLAS developer key.
+The example `.env.example` has it in there, not sure if it should, but it lets the Dockerfile build a working image without having to specify `--env ATLAS_KEY=...` with the `docker run` command.

 ### /etc/hosts
 Add fmapts.demo to /etc/hosts for ip 127.0.0.1